 Parents can come with you to the UK but they are only granted up to 12 months' leave at a time and they must not make their main home in the UK.

 If you are under 16 years old, you can stay in the UK to study for a maximum of 6 years and 4 months.
 If you are over 16 years old, you can stay for 3 years and 4 months.
 Where necessary, you can extend your leave up to these maximum periods.

-If you wish to accompany your child while they study in the UK, you must apply separately as the Parent of a Tier 4 Child.
+If you wish to accompany your child while they study in the UK, you must apply separately as the Parent of a Child Student.

-At Immigration Legal Services, we have experience of many successful Tier 4 Applications.
+At Immigration Legal Services, we have experience of many successful Child Student Applications.
 We know what the Home Office want to see, and we can advise on whether the educational institution where you wish to study will comply with Home Office rules.
 We are methodical in gathering evidence and putting together the best possible application so that you can move on to studying in the UK.

 If there are hitches or problems with your educational progress in the UK that might affect your immigration status, or if your immigration status is preventing you from studying, come and see if we can help.
 We like to look for solutions that will work.